OUR FAVORITE THINGS:

 WALKS and HIKES:

 Sand Beach - Bar Harbor, along the ocean and over Great Head.
 We like the view, the chance to walk along the beach, and the slight climb up and over Great Head.
-Last time we were there we saw a "circum-horizontal arc" that was truly spectacular - sort of a Northern Lights show during the day, but formed by light hitting clouds in a certain way.
+One time we were there, we saw a "circum-horizontal arc" that was truly spectacular - sort of a Northern Lights show during the day, but formed by light hitting clouds in a certain way.

 Beech Mountain: a short